 His story reminded me of Saint Ravidas, a shoemaker by profession, who famously said, “Mana changa te kathauti vich ganga.”
-(If your heart is noble then water in your vessel is pure like the ganges).
+(If your heart is noble then the water in your vessel is pure like the Ganges).
 In a yogic and devotional sentiment, his verses in Guru Granth Sahib say:

 Tōhī mōhī mōhī tōhī antaru kaisā, kanaka kaṭika jala taraṅga jaisā.
 Ja'u pai hama na pāpa karantā ahē anantā, patita pāvana nāmu kaisē huntā.
 (SGGS, p.93) Tuma candana hama iraṇḍa bāpurē saṅgi tumārē bāsā, nīca rūkha tē ūca bha'ē hai gandha sugandha nivāsā.
-(SGGS, p.486) You are me, and I am You-what is the difference between us?
+(SGGS, p.486) You are me, and I am You.
+What is the difference between us?
 We are like gold and the bracelet, or water and the waves.
-If I did not commit any sins, O Infinite Lord, then how would You have acquired the name, 'Redeemer of sinners'?
+If I did not commit any sin, O Infinite Lord, then how would You have acquired the name,'Redeemer of sinners'?
 Thou art sandal and I am the poor castor-plant, dwelling close to thee.
 From a mean tree I have become sublime and thine fragrance, exquisite fragrance, now abides in me.

 When you realize God, you become humble naturally.
-Arrogance and ego flee you like thieves do in light.
+Arrogance and ego flee from you as thieves do in the light.
 You become an embodiment of goodness, you choose your words carefully.
 You weigh your actions meticulously.
 You check your thoughts artfully.
 You act mindfully.
 It all happens effortlessly, for you see the same Divine in everyone.

 No matter how learned or religious we may be, until we feel the pain of other sentient beings, we are all alike — self-centered and self-concerned.
 And when the truth dawns, you realize that we still are all alike — eternal and divine.
 Only the perspective changes.
 Before realization, you see bodies, differences and outer appearances.
 After realization, you see souls, similarities and the inner essence.

-You see God in a dog then, in flowers, in an ant, in everyone.
-Everytime.
+You see God in a dog then, in the flowers, in an ant, in everyone.
+Every time.
 For, that is the truth indeed.